Hopes of fresh ECB action help European stocks extend rally

 A surprise fall in inflation for Spain and Germany on Friday raised pressure on the ECB to take additional measures to ward off the threat of deflation.
 Annual inflation in the euro zone has been in what ECB President Mario Draghi has called the “danger zone” below 1 percent for five months.

 ECB Governing Council member Jens Weidmann said earlier this week that negative interest rates were an option, and that buying loans and other assets from banks to support the bloc was not out of the question.
-The comments surprised investors, given the long-held resistance to quantitative easing of the powerful German central bank he heads.
+The comments surprised investors, given the long-held resistance to quantitative easing of the powerful German central bank headed by Weidmann.

-Despite the recent strong gains in European stocks however, investment flows coming into the region stalled this week.
+Despite the recent strong gains in European stocks, investment flows coming into the region stalled this week.

-After a brisk start to 2014, investment flows to the region turned negative recently, data from Thomson Reuters Lipper showed, with some investors booking profits ahead of the end of the quarter, rattled by tensions between the West and Russia over Ukraine and concerns over the pace of growth in China.
+After a brisk start to the year, investment flows to the region turned negative recently, data from Thomson Reuters Lipper showed, with some investors booking profits ahead of the end of the quarter, rattled by simmering tensions between the West and Russia over Ukraine as well as concerns over the pace of growth in China.

-A Lipper poll of 114 U.S.-based funds invested in European stocks, which include exchange-traded funds’ (ETFs) holdings, showed redemptions of $355 million in the seven days to March 26, snapping a streak of 38 consecutive weeks of inflows.
+A Lipper poll of 114 U.S.-domiciled funds invested in European stocks, which include exchange-traded funds’ (ETFs) holdings, showed redemptions of $355 million in the seven day period ending March 26, snapping a streak of 38 consecutive weeks of inflows.

 Europe bourses in 2014: link.reuters.com/pap87v